Apply for a License

 apply for a license.

-Reach out to your county’s licensing agency to inquire about the licensing process and receive application materials.
+Reach out to your county or tribe’s licensing agency to inquire about the licensing process and receive application materials.
 Complete and submit your application according to your licensor's instructions.

 During your pre-licensure and post-licensure walkthroughs, your licensor will be inspecting your indoor and outdoor environment.
 You may need to make changes to your home before being licensed.